gvwilson/thirdbit/src/fiction/cherne/index.md

 #### Uws

-Uws occupies the broad, fertile Sibor Plain between the northern Brumosos and the Helada Mountains.
+Uws occupies the broad, fertile Sibor Plain between the northern Churyas and the Helada Mountains.
 It is named after one of the last great conquerers of the Age of Heroes, who died fighting the Pale Remainder in YS 483.
 Since then, this part of Cherne has been occupied by a succession of major and minor kingdoms,